Sometimes, people tell me they hate their book. Their work in progress.

 Can you stop doing it?
 What does that create space for?

 Why are you doing what you do?
 Writing what you write?
 Creating what you create?
 Vicky asked herself this recently and realised she wasn’t enjoying herself.
-Tune in this week and listen to Vicky and Joe talk about creativity, different types of intelligence, the reasons we do the things we do, and why we should be feeding our souls as well as our bank accounts.

 If there was a cheat code for “you can do the splits right now, injury free, if you just press this sequence of buttons” I’d be all over it because I’m basically lazy.